 The Nanticoke Historic Preservation Alliance welcomes you to the

-The “old brick house” at Chicone, known as Handsell, located in the Indiantown north of Vienna, Dorchester County, Maryland, has been purchased by the Nanticoke Historic Preservation Alliance with a Preservation Easement from the Maryland Historic Trust.
-Listed on the National Register of Historic Places in 2008, the site will be used to interpret the native American contact period with the English, the slave and later African American story and the life of all those who lived at Handsell.
+The “old brick house” at Chicone, known as Handsell, located in the Indiantown north of Vienna, Dorchester County, Maryland, was purchased by the Nanticoke Historic Preservation Alliance with a Preservation Easement from the Maryland Historic Trust.
+Listed on the National Register of Historic Places in 2008, the site will be used to interpret the Native People’s contact period with the English, the enslaved and later African American story and the life of all those who lived at Handsell.

 A recent visitor to Handsell commented, ” The history of Handsell was very compelling.
 It survived all these years, standing proud and beautiful.
 It sat there stoically all these years, just waiting to be saved.
 It is the most interesting site we visited in Dorchester County today.” —Jeni Jasuta, Philadelphia, PA

 HANDSELL HOURS: Grounds are open to the public 7 days a week during daylight hours with Wayside Exhibits, Longhouse Living History Exhibit and Exterior Viewing of the Handsell House.
 Special Group Tours by appointment, contact email@example.com

 Handsell House is open for special events only: Chicone Village Day and the Nanticoke River Jamboree and private group tours by prior request and appointment.